NCTM NCATE Standards for Mathematics Teacher Preparation

 In October 2012, updated NCTM NCATE Standards (2012) were approved by NCATE's Specialty Areas Study Board (SASB).
 Beginning with the Spring 2015 review cycle, all colleges and universities submitting program reviews will be required to base their submissions on the NCTM NCATE Standards (2012).
 Prior to Spring 2015, institutions may continue to use the NCATE NCATE Standards (2003) or use the updated NCTM NCATE Standards (2012).
 Note that required mathematics content knowledge for all levels of mathematics teacher candidates is specified in a content addendum accompanying each set of standards.
 Reviewer rubrics by level include proposed program evidence and decision criteria.

 Advanced Preparation Program

-Report templates and instructions for the preparation of NCATE program reports based on the NCTM NCATE Standards (2012) can be downloaded from the NCATE website.
+Report templates and instructions for the preparation of CAEP program reports based on the NCTM CAEP Standards (2012) can be downloaded from the NCATE website.

 Get complete information regarding Report Compiler Training

 For all program reports Assessment #1 is the state-required licensure content exam.
 Institutions must provide a description of the exam contents and two or three years (depending on number of current year completers) of individual completer performance data on state-required mathematics content licensure tests aligned to competencies specified in the NCTM CAEP Standards (2012) Mathematics Content for Secondary (or Middle Grades) and demonstrating an 80% or better overall pass rate.